 - Squishing/smashing (put larva in a baggy or paper towel then squish)

-A special Thank You to Leigh Hayes for the heads-up on noticing the little spots/dots on Monarch larvae and its connection/correlation to OE.
+A special Thank You to Leigh Hayes for the heads-up on noticing the little spots/dots on Monarch larvae and its possible connection/correlation to OE.